Powerball announces delay to record-breaking $1.9B drawing - KESQ

 By SHAMEKA DUDLEY-LOWE and SCOTT McFETRIDGE

-DES MOINES, Iowa (AP) — The record-breaking $1.9 billion Powerball drawing was delayed Monday night because a participating lottery had issues processing sales, officials said.
+DES MOINES, Iowa (AP) — The Powerball drawing was delayed Monday and it’s likely that the official results won’t be known until later Tuesday, the Multi-State Lottery Association said.
+The record-breaking $1.9 billion Powerball drawing was delayed because a participating lottery had issues processing sales, officials said.

-“Powerball has strict security requirements that must be met by all 48 lotteries before a drawing can occur.
-When the required security protocols are complete, the drawing will be performed under the supervision of lottery security officials and independent auditors,” the lottery said.

-In an emailed statement to queries from The Associated Press, the Multi-State Lottery Association said the delay was the result of a participating lottery that needed additional time to process its sales.
+“Powerball requires all 48 participating lotteries to submit their sales and play data prior to the winning numbers being selected.
+Once Powerball receives the outstanding submission, the drawing can proceed,” the lottery said in a statement to The Associated Press.

 Nearly three hours after the scheduled 10:59 p.m.
-EST drawing, the association told the AP, “It’s against our policy to name the lottery that is experiencing the delay,” and that there was still no estimated timeline for the Powerball drawing.
+EST drawing, the association told the AP: “It’s against our policy to name the lottery that is experiencing the delay.”

+The winning numbers and recorded video of the drawing will be posted to the Powerball website and YouTube channel.
+Players should hold onto their tickets, the statement said.

 The jackpot is nearly $400 million larger than the previous record jackpot and will keep growing until someone wins the prize.
 Only four previous jackpots have topped $1 billion, but none of those are close to the current prize, which started at $20 million back on Aug.
 6 and over three winless months has grown ever more massive.
 No one has won the jackpot since Aug.
 3.